Treatment for COPD

 - Chronic cough, with or without mucus

-- Need to clear mucus from your lungs every day
+- You need to clear mucus from your lungs every day

 - Frequent colds, flu, or other respiratory infections